pisoni-onshape/bash-profile/README.md

 # bash-profile
-Personal repository for bash profile and aliases
+A non-official support repository to assist in Onshape development with various bash functions and aliases.

+## Setup
 On any new machine, clone this repository to your home directory (such that the **bash-profile** folder is created in the home directory).
 Something like this on the Terminal should do the job:

     cd ~